 Car Insurance Marketed to Older Drivers

-The 55 year old driver is currently part of the tail end of the baby boomer generation, one of the largest demographic groups in Canada.
+The 55-year-old driver is currently part of the tail end of the baby boomer generation, one of the largest demographic groups in Canada.
 As such, there’s much competition for this market segment among producers of goods and services.
 The auto insurance industry is no different.
-Not only is the 55 year old market large, it’s also profitable for insurers.
+Not only is the 55-year-old market large, but it’s also profitable for insurers.